root-systems/handbook/members/readme.md

 ### [Sarah Rogers](https://github.com/sarah-arrrgh)

-Sarah enjoys space.
-Everything is mostly space.
-Sarah enjoys mostly everything.
+Sarah is a Wellington-based human whose life experience to date includes coding, starting a local food buying group, and growing another, smaller human inside her belly.
+Sarah appreciates woollen crochet blankets, the night sky, and hot lemon, honey & ginger drinks (made from scratch, not syrup).
+Sometimes she snuggles up with her 8yo daughter under a crochet blanket with a hot toddy under the stars, and has a really excellent time.

 ### [Greg Kan](https://github.com/gregorykan)

 Greg is a developer and poet based in Wellington.
 His writing has featured in various journals, catalogues and anthologies.
-His first book was nominated for the Kathleen Grattan Poetry Award, as well as the Ockham New Zealand Book Awards.
+His first book, published in 2015, was nominated for the Kathleen Grattan Poetry Award, as well as the Ockham New Zealand Book Award for Best Poetry.
 He sees both programming and poetry as contributing to an essential question - how does language create and organize worlds?